dj-stripe/dj-stripe/CONTRIBUTING.md

 ## Django Migration Policy

-Migrations are considered a breaking change, so it's not usually not acceptable to add a migration to a stable branch, it will be a new `MAJOR.MINOR.0` release.
+Migrations are considered a breaking change, so it's usually not acceptable to add a migration to a stable branch, it will be a new `MAJOR.MINOR.0` release.

 A workaround to this in the case that the Stripe API data isn't compatible with out